Code enforcement officers say they’re not cops and shouldn’t go after pot growers

 “Until we do that, make it so that it’s not as profitable to do these in neighborhoods, I just don’t see the situation getting better in the residences,” he said.

-The Sacramento City Council chose a different tack – thirty dispensaries currently operate in the city of Sacramento.
+The Sacramento City Council chose a different tack – 30 dispensaries currently operate in the city of Sacramento.

 Last Monday, the city began accepting applications under a regulatory framework allowing indoor grows in light industrial areas.
 That day, officials received more than 70 applications from potential growers.
 The council is expected to approve rules for other pot businesses, including product manufacturers, testing labs and delivery services.